Lawrence Welk: The Lawrence Welk Show

 During its network run, The Lawrence Welk Show aired on ABC on Saturday nights at 9 p.m.
 (Eastern Time), moving up a half-hour to 8:30 p.m. in the fall of 1963.
 In fact, Welk headlined two weekly prime-time shows on ABC for three years.
 From 1956 to 1958, he hosted Top Tunes and New Talent, which aired on Monday nights.
 The series moved to Wednesdays in the fall of 1958 and was renamed The Plymouth Show, which ended in May 1959.
 During that time, the Saturday show was also known as The Dodge Dancing Party.
-During this period, the networks were in the process of eliminating programming that was seen as having either too old an audience, did not appeal to urban residents, or both (the so-called Rural Purge).
+During this period, the networks were in the process of eliminating programming that was seen as having either too old an audience, did not appeal to urban residents, or both (the so-called Rural purge).
 As The Lawrence Welk Show fit into this category, ABC ended its run in 1971.
 Welk thanked ABC and the sponsors at the end of the last network show.
 The Lawrence Welk Show continued on as a first-run syndicated program shown on 250 stations across the country until the final original show was produced in 1982, when Welk decided to retire.
 While many longtime TV shows suffered a serious ratings drop during the counterculture movement of the late 1960s, The Lawrence Welk Show survived largely intact and even had increased viewership during this time, albeit consisting of mostly older viewers.

 For the entire run, musical numbers were divided fairly evenly between prerecorded lip- and finger-sync performances and those recorded live on film or tape.
 Generally, the big production numbers featuring dancing and singing performances were recorded earlier in the day or the day before, often at famous recording studios in and around nearby Hollywood, while the more intimate numbers were recorded live on tape or film.

 After retiring from his show and the road in 1982, Welk continued to air reruns of his shows, which were repackaged first for syndication and, starting in 1986, for public television.
 He also starred in and produced a pair of Christmas specials in 1984 and 1985.

 Business ventures

 Welk was a businessman and subsequent to his marriage in 1930, he was the manager of a hotel, restaurant, and music store.

 In the late 1950s, he founded Teleklew Inc., which had investments in music publishing, recordings, and real estate.

+In the 1970s, he developed the "Lawrence Welk Plaza", now known as the 100 Wilshire Blvd Building, in Santa Monica, California, the 21-story high rise which was the former GTE building.
+Next to that building is the "Lawrence Welk Champagne Towers" the 16-story luxury Apartment Complex, along with the 11-story Wilshire Palisades office building.

 In the 1980s, the company became The Welk Group and subsequently split into Welk Music Group and Welk Resort Group.

-Welk was awarded four U.S. design patents for a musically themed restaurant menu, an accordion-themed tray for serving food at a restaurant, an accordion-themed tray for serving food at a restaurant, and an accordion-themed ashtray.
+Welk was awarded four U.S. design patents for a musically themed restaurant menu, an accordion-themed tray for serving food at a restaurant, and an accordion-themed ashtray.